salahudeanIT1025/The-World/Lab2/readme.md

 # Executive Summary
 In the 2nd lab of the year we learned and talked about how useful and needed hardware components of a computer are.
 The components we talked about were hard drives, solid state memory drives, RAM, 32-bit paths, 64-bit paths, ALU, CU, CPU, Logic gates and Circuits.
-The third step was all about binary function and decimal conversion.
+The third step was all about binary function conversion, decimal conversion, and Hexadecimal .
 What I learned was that latency and disk transfer rates are different things that affect your computer in different ways.
+This lab was very informative when learning about hardware.

 # Hardware
 Hard Drives and Memory: